ryancramerdesign/ProcessExportProfile/README.md

 installing, go to "Setup > Export Site Profile" and it will guide you through the rest.

+### Using a custom install/finish.php file

+ProcessWire 3.0.191+ support a /site/install/finish.php file in the site profile which is a plain PHP file that has access to most site API variables and can perform any finishing touches on the site.
+It is called after the installer finishes but before it deletes installer assets and displays the final status messages to the user.

+After exporting a site profile, feel free to modify the default install/finish.php file to suit your needs.

 ---

 Copyright 2021 by Ryan Cramer